 Who could have predicted we would be looking for mask spray recipes in 2020?
 Why do we even want to make a mask spray with essential oils?
 There are a few really good reasons.
 Let's explore some of them.

-But first, you are probably looking for that download of recipes.
-Here you go:
+But first, you are probably looking for that download of All Natural Mask Spray Recipes.
+Download Here

 The beautiful thing about essential oils is they are aromatic volatile compounds that can effect our mood in under 30 seconds when inhaled.
 When you smell an essential oil the compounds enter through your olfactory nerve and send messages to your limbic system.

 Our limbic system is our emotional brain and it is also where our memories are stored.
 Depending on what you just smelled, that message could be calming, energizing, relaxing, soothing or get happy!